 Due to their massive reach, Google can put together some pretty accurate information on who makes up your audience.
 They do this through a mixture of inferences and real data about users.

 You can then either summarise this data to give an overview of who your users are (with something like a user statement) or you can create personas that have come from user interviews.
-These personas also help you view your audience as three or four types of people, rather than just thinking of them as a single entity.
+These personas also help you view your audience as three or four types of person, rather than just thinking of them as a single entity.

 It's worth checking this data every few months to see if it has shifted (once per quarter is about right).
 Then update the summary or outline personas you have of your audience and circulate it around your team.
 You should flag any notable changes.